wanmad-br/fineract/how-to-run-locally.md

 # Apache Fineract - Local Testing Guide

-This guide provides comprehensive instructions on how to run local tests with APIs in the Apache Fineract repository.
+This guide provides comprehensive instructions for running local API tests within the Apache Fineract repository.
+Follow these steps to ensure your environment is correctly configured and your tests run efficiently.

+---

 ## Table of Contents